sydlyn/RelationalAlgebraCompiler/README.md

 DB_NAME=your_database
 ```

-> By default, RACompiler looks for a config file named `.env` in the project root: `RelationalAlgebraCompiler/.env`
+> By default, RAC looks for a config file named `.env` in the project root: `RelationalAlgebraCompiler/.env`
 > A different file name can be used, but the file must be specified at run time.

 An `example.env` is provided for user reference and can be copied+edited to create the needed config file: